-Deborah Gans is the principal of Gans and Company and a full professor in the Architecture School at Pratt Institute.
-She is a member of Places‘ board of directors.
+Deborah Gans is the principal of Gans and Company and a professor of architecture at the Pratt Institute.

 Gans is the recipient of numerous awards and honors, including Fellowship in the American Institute of Architects.
 She is a member of the board of directors of Places.

 Gans has edited several books, including Bridging the Gap: Rethinking the Relation of Architecture and Engineering (honored by the AIA International Book Awards), The Organic Approach, and Extreme Sites: Greening the Brownfield.
 She is the author of The Le Corbusier Guide, now in its third edition.